AlonEirew/event-relation-resources/README.md

 # Event Related Tasks and Resources
-This repository is a collection of general and specific information on event related NLP tasks (such as: event extraction, event-event relation identification and event knowledge graphs) and datasets, covering definitions, annotation guidelines, tools and resources.
+This repository contains general and specific information on event related NLP tasks (such as: event extraction, event-event relation identification and event knowledge graphs), covering datasets, definitions, annotation guidelines, tools and resources.

 The porpuse of this reporsitory is to consolidate information on event related tasks.

-I hope that this repository will provide an overview of event related tasks to anyone interested in studying or expanding his knowledge in this subject.
+I hope that this repository will provide an overview on those tasks to anyone interested in studying or expanding his knowledge in this subject.

 **_Please let me know if you find any of the information listed not accurate or missing._**</br>